-Transcranial magnetic stimulation (TMS) can be used to induce weak electrical currents in targeted tissues, thereby altering ongoing neural activity (Walsh and Pascual-Leone, 2005).
+Transcranial magnetic stimulation (TMS) can be used to induce weak electrical currents in targeted tissues, thereby altering ongoing neural activity (Walsh and Pascual-Leone 2005).
 Incorporating TMS with electroencephalography (EEG) has made it possible to directly observe the effects of TMS on this activity.
 TMS of visual cortex at particular intensities can induce the perception of phosphenes, a phenomenon characterized by the subjective experience of brief light flashes in the absence of light entering the eye.
-The probability of TMS-induced phosphene perception has been used to operationalize cortical excitability in humans, and the probability of a subject reporting TMS-induced phosphenes is correlated with trial-by-trial fluctuations in the pre-stimulation power (Romei et al., 2008) and phase (Dugué et al., 2011) of alpha-band oscillations.
+The probability of TMSinduced phosphene perception has been used to operationalize cortical excitability in humans, and the probability of a subject reporting TMS-induced phosphenes is correlated with trial-bytrial fluctuations in the prestimulation power (Romei et al. 2008) and phase (Dugué et al. 2011) of alpha-band oscillations.
 These studies suggest that TMS may interact with underlying brain oscillations such that the phase and power of these oscillations predict the effects of TMS on subsequent behavior.
-Romei and colleagues (2010) suggest that signal detection may depend on fluctuations in cortical excitability, such that low pre-stimulation alpha-band power is thought to correspond to a state in which the cortex is more receptive to input, in this case, by TMS-induced current.
+Romei et al. (2008) suggest that signal detection may depend on fluctuations in cortical excitability, such that low prestimulation alpha-band power is thought to correspond to a state in which the cortex is more receptive to input, in this case, by TMS-induced current.